 Earth Notes: On the Ecobuild Exhibition (2012)

-Unlike other 'eco' shows I've visited there did not seem to be any attempt to provoke impulse purchases (you can't very well lug a 2-tonne thermal store home on the tube and then work out where to put it), and fewer dubious suppliers of 'snake oil' products and granite counter-tops.
+Unlike other 'eco' shows that I have visited, there did not seem to be any attempt to provoke impulse purchases (you cannot very well lug a 2-tonne thermal store home on the tube and then work out where to put it), and fewer dubious suppliers of 'snake oil' products and granite counter-tops.

 There was lots of interesting technology to view, and senior people on hand to talk about it.